 Remember when your frisky Fido used to leap out of the tub while you bathed him?
-As your Corgi, Labrador or Terrier ages, you may notice he no longer leaps or runs.
-Injury or arthritis may be slowing him down.
+As your Corgi, Labrador or Terrier ages, you may notice he/she no longer leaps or runs because injury or arthritis may be slowing him/her down.

 Why does water matter for a pet?
 Remember RICE- Rest, Ice, Compression, and Elevation, the common first treatment for injury or pain.
 Most pets need a program and therapist to employ similar benefits.
 First, your vet may recommend the short rest and recovery.

 After a period of rest, when a dog still refuses to move, water can hugs like compression support, reduces the impact of gravity like elevation, and be temperature-controlled to speed up use, circulation and flexibility.

 Ask your vet to assess your pet’s flexibility, weight, strength and energy and ask if they can provide canine hydrotherapy to maximize recovery.